The stunt that got Elvis Costello banned from Saturday Night Live, 1977

-A few years building a cult following resulted in Costello releasing his debut album, My Aim Is True, to critical acclaim.
+A few years of tirelessly building a cult following resulted in Costello releasing his debut album, My Aim Is True, to critical acclaim as his songs traversed genre and defied definition.
 While the record only achieved moderate commercial success, Costello’s popularity had risen considerably.

-Costello’s insistence on performing ‘Radio Radio’ proved not only a success with his dedicated following, but also resulted in a boost of record sales for his debut album, and, subsequently, saw its popularity grow dramatically in the States after the performance.
+Costello’s insistence on performing ‘Radio Radio’ proved not only a success with his dedicated following, but also resulted in a boost of record sales for his debut album, and, subsequently, saw his popularity grow dramatically in the States after the performance.

 Costello wasn’t invited back to SNL in the years that followed but, in 1989, his relationship with Michaels improved and the ban was lifted.

 Discussing the incident more recently in an interview, Costello said: “They’ve run that clip forever,” he says, “and every time anybody does anything outrageous on that show, I get name-checked.
 But I was copying Jimi Hendrix.
-Hendrix had done the same thing on the Lulu Show, when he went into an unscheduled number.
+Hendrix had done the same thing on the Lulu Show when he went into an unscheduled number.
 I remember seeing it and going, ‘What the hell’s going on?'”

 Costello would make his return to SNL in 1989 but he would steal the show ten years later as part of the show’s 25th anniversary.
 The acclaimed rap group Beastie Boys were scheduled to appear on the show to add a little extra grit to the NBC stalwart with their performance of ‘Sabotage’.
 With Ad-Rock on guitar, Mike D on drums and MCA on bass the group launched into a suitably rock-heavy rendition of the track.